7.0 earthquake off Northern California prompts brief tsunami warning

 Numerous cities urged people to evacuate to higher ground as a precaution, including Eureka.

+Gov. Gavin Newsom said he has signed off on a state of emergency declaration to quickly move state resources to impacted areas along the coast.
+State officials were concerned about damages in the northern part of the state, Newsom said.

-Eureka Mayor Kim Bergel said crews were assessing if there was any major damage from the quake.
+Crews in Eureka, the biggest city in the region, were assessing if there was any major damage from the quake, Eureka Mayor Kim Bergel said.
 Bergel, who works as a resource aid at a middle school, said lights were swaying and everyone got under desks.

 The students were later sent home.